Priming The Berkey Fluoride Filters

 How to Prime Berkey Fluoride Filters with Priming Button

-2. With clean hands, remove both blue caps from each end of both filter element.
+2. With clean hands, remove both blue caps from each end of both filter elements.

 3. Place the rubber priming button (tan colored) onto one end of a fluoride filter and align the hole of the filter with the hole of the rubber washer.

 4. Press the priming button up against the sink faucet so that the priming button creates a seal between the faucet and the Fluoride Filter.
-Place your thumb on top of the faucet to apply pressure, to create a better seal (as seen in picture).
+Place your thumb on top of the faucet to apply pressure to create a better seal (as seen in the picture).

-6. Turn the Fluoride filter over and prime the opposite end (reversing the flow of water) repeating steps 3 - 5 until water runs clear from both directions.
+7. Turn the Fluoride filter over and prime the opposite end (reversing the water flow), repeating steps 3-5 until water runs clear from both directions.

-7. To determine if the filter is fully primed, collect the filtered water in a clear glass and hold it up to the light to see if all of the cloudiness is gone from the water, if not continue priming until water is clear.
+8. To determine if the filter is fully primed, collect the filtered water in a clear glass and hold it up to the light to see if all of the cloudiness is gone from the water.
+If not, continue priming until the water is clear.

 Berkey FiltersBerkey Filters